-: GA FFY : 2016 1.
-What type of sa mpling f rame is used? ☐ List fra me ( Go to o Question 2.) , to Question 3.) ☐ List-assisted area frame (Go to Question 2.)
+State : GA FFY : 2015 T 11 ( 1.
+What type of sa • , Question 2.) , to Question 3.) ∐ List-ass isted area a frame (Go to Question 2.)
 2. List all sources of the list frame.
 Indicate the type of source from the list below.
 Provide a brief description of the frame source.
 Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
 In addition, explain how often the lists are updated (cycle).
 (After completing this question, go to Question 4.)
 Use the corresp onding nu mber to indicate Type of Source in the table b pelow.
-1 - Statewide2 - Local com3 - Statewide mercial bu Nam e of Frame Source Type of Source Description Updating Method and Cycle 3.
+1 - Statewide 2 - Local com 3 - Statewide mercial bu Nam e of Frame Source Type of Source Description Updating Method and Cycle 3.
 If an area frame e is used, describe how area sampling units ar e defined and formed.
 Our primary sampling units (PSU) are zip codes or cluster of zip codes.
 Zip codes with only one vendor are grouped with adjacent zip codes to form clusters where necessary.
-The entire area within selected zip codes will be canvassed for eligible vendors, and each eligible vendor will undergo an inspection. out in the formation of the area fram ne?
-S No centage of the state's population is not ( covered by the area frame?
-9 - centage of the state s population is not tovered by the area frame.
+The entire area within selected zip codes will be canvassed for eligible vendors, and each eligible vendor will undergo an inspection. a.
+Is any area left out in the formation of the area fram ne?
+No No centage of the state's population is not ( covered by the area frame?
+9 centage of the state s population is not t tovered by the dreaframe.
 4. ires that vending machines be inspect chines included in the Synar survey? ed as part of the Synar

-If No, pl ease indicate the reason(s) they are not included in the Synar survey.
-Please check apply.
+If No , please indicate the reason(s) they are not included in the Synar survey.
+Please check all that apply.
 State law bans vending machines.
 State law bans vending machines from locations accessible to youth.
 State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
-5. Which o category below best describes the sample design?
+5. Which category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)
-Ur nstratified statewide sample: Simple random sample (Go to Question 9.)
+Unstratified statewide sample: Simple random sample (Go to Question 9.)
 Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 8.)
-Multistage cluster sample (Go to Question 8.)
-Stı ratified sample: Simple random sample (Go to Question 7.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 7.)
-Multistage cluster sample (Go to Question 7.)
+Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
+Stratified sample: Simple random sample (Go to Question 7.)
+Systematic random sample (Go to Question 6.) ⊠ Single-stage cluster sample (Go to Question 7.) ☐ Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.)
-6. e the systematic sampling methods.
-(After completing Question 6, go to Question 7 ication is used.
+6. Describe the systematic sampling methods.
+(After completing Question 6, go to Question 7 if stratification is used.
 Otherwise go to Question 9.)
 7. Provide the following information about stratification. a.
 Provide a full description of the strata that are created.
 Four strata were created for this pure area sample.
 Stratum 1 automatically includes the 10 most populous counties in the state.
-The Census data are to be checked annually before drawing the sample to determine which counties are the 10 most populous.
-The Census data were checked in 2015 before drawing the sample.
+The Census data will be checked annually before drawing the sample to determine which counties are the 10 most populous.
 The remaining 149 counties were divided into three strata based on youth population density.
 Stratum 2 contains the 50 counties with the highest youth population densities, Stratum 3 contains the middle 50 counties based on youth density, and Stratum 4 contains the 49 counties with the lowest youth densities. b.
 Is clustering used within the stratified sample?
 Yes (Go to Question 8.)
 No (Go to Question 9.)

-8. Provide the following information about clustering.
+- 8. Provide the following information about clustering. - a.

-a.
 Provide a full description of how clusters are formed.
 (If multistage clusters are used, give definitions of clusters at each stage.)